General Terms and Conditions for the use of the caravanmarkt24.de platform

 5. In principle, a seller has no right to premature termination of an already running auction or to shorten or extend it.
 The operator may terminate an auction prematurely in individual cases if the seller has presented special circumstances that make premature termination necessary.
 If a bid has already been placed on the seller's current auction at the time the shortening, extension or termination requirement is checked, a shortening, extension or premature termination is excluded.

-7. A buyer can bid on sales advertisements in the auction.
+7. A buyer can bid on sale advertisements in the auction.
 This is a binding declaration of intent which is valid until the end of the online auction.
 An existing bid expires if a higher bid is placed by the end of the online auction.
 The highest bid up to the end of the bidding period is the declaration of acceptance within the meaning of §§ 147 ff.BGB, provided that at least the minimum selling price has been reached.
 If it is the highest bid and the minimum selling price has not been reached, the offer shall continue to apply for the first phase or first round of the online renegotiation (see § VI).

 8. A buyer may place an unlimited number of binding bids (so-called "direct bids") for a specific vehicle during the term of an online auction.
 If the bidder submits more than one bid (direct bid) for the same vehicle, only the highest bid (direct bid) will be considered.
+The first direct bid is referred to as the "starting bid".

 9. In addition to a fixed bid (direct bid), the buyer can also place a maximum bid in an auction, which is executed via a programmed bidding agent.
 Based on the fixed bid (direct bid) of the buyer, the bidding agent will outbid bids of other buyers on this sale advertisement by € 100.00 until the maximum bid specified by the buyer is reached.
 For clarification: If the buyer bids an amount of € 20,000 by direct bid and a maximum amount of € 25,000 by bidding agent, the bidding agent will outbid all bids of other buyers from € 20,100 up to € 24,900 by € 100 each, up to a maximum of € 25,000, during the term of the sale advertisement.
 This applies accordingly in the event that several buyers have each placed maximum bids on the same sale advertisement via bidding agents.
 The maximum bid remains hidden from other users.